react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 #### DON’Ts of Frameworks

 - **Do not hard fork react-native** - As a rule of thumb, you should not GitHub-fork react-native and re-publish it.
 If you’re doing so, it’s probably due to a lack of APIs that React Native should provide.
 Please reach out to us and attempt to de-fork your framework.
 - **Do not soft fork the core APIs** - We want to make sure developers need to learn only once how to write a native component.
-Building abstraction and wrappers is accepted, forking is not, as it makes it harder for users to share components/modules between targets.
+Building abstraction and wrappers is accepted, forking is not, as it makes it harder for developers to share components/modules between targets.
 - **Do not fork the ecosystem** - It’s crucial that `react-native-*` libraries can be easily shared and ported to other targets or frameworks (with little to no work).
-Frameworks should aim at building libraries that work across the whole ecosystem and not solutions that silo the users away.
+Frameworks should aim at building libraries that work across the whole ecosystem and not solutions that silo the developers away.
 - **Do not redistribute prebuilts** - React Native ships native prebuilts for several targets.
-Do not attempt to republish them as this reduces security for users and is essentially yet another fork.
+Do not attempt to republish them as this reduces security for app users and is essentially yet another fork.
 - **Do not depend on the internals** - Do not depend on internal APIs.
 As a rule of thumb, depending on private/internal API (i.e. those from the `internal` package or with `unstable_` prefix) is not recommended and will cause breakages in the future.
 Specifically, we might consider rotating private APIs (changing the name) in the future to discourage its usages.
 When there is a need for Frameworks to access those internal APIs, we’ll be annotating them to make them easy to recognize it (i.e. with the `@FrameworkAPI` annotation).

 #### Note for Platforms developers